SublimeText/InactivePanes/README.md

 Inactive Panes
 ==============

-Inactive Panes is a plugin for [Sublime Text][st] 2 and 3 that will dim (or gray) the currently inactivate panes to show you more visibly where your cursor is and which view is focussed.
+Inactive Panes is a plugin for [Sublime Text][st] 2 and 3 that will dim the currently inactivate panes to show you more visibly where your cursor is and which view is focussed.
 Really Useful with the [Origami][origami] plugin or ST3's native panel handling.

 This plugin is still *beta* but you are more than free to test it.
 Please report errors you encounter with this plugin [here][issues].